MOBI BOOT CAMP CORP. logoLearning Buddy

 The TOP Clause

 The TOP clause is an alternative used by some specific database systems, most notably Microsoft SQL Server and MS Access.
-It is not standard SQL but is very common.

 Operation: Find the top 2 most recently published books (SQL Server syntax).